libktx/ktx/scene2d/README.md

 // If the actor is not a group and cannot have any children,
 // you do not need to implement any interface.

-/** Example of a custom widget that extends LibGDX Table. */
+/** Example of a custom widget that extends libGDX Table. */
 @Scene2dDsl
 class MyCustomWidget(
   styleName: String, skin: Skin